Why Do Feet Swell?

 - One of the most common causes of excessive swelling in the feet is pregnancy.

 - During pregnancy a woman's body is filled with more blood than usual, which can cause veins to swell or leak blood into the tissues, which leads to swelling, especially in the feet.

 Another cause of foot and ankle swelling is injury or trauma to the feet.
 When the tissues and muscles of the feet and ankles are strained or damaged, they will become inflamed and fill with blood, causing swelling.
 A sprained ankle, foot, or broken bone in the foot will usually cause a large amount of swelling, especially in the days immediately following the injury.
 Walking with bare feet on very rough surfaces can cause the bottoms of the feet to become inflamed and swell.
 Oftentimes serious injury is also accompanied with purple, blue, black, green or yellowish discoloration from bruising.
 When swelling is caused by a injury, the incident that caused the swelling is usually easy to discern, and the swelling will be localized in the injured area.

 There are are so many conditions that can cause feet swelling, it may sometimes be difficult to determine the cause in a specific case.
-Some of the more common causes are malnourishment and especially poor intake of carbohydrates and salt, drug abuse, arthritis, inadequate sodium retention, and the excessive use of laxatives.
 Problems with the kidneys or liver can also lead to swollen feet, such as liver cirrhosis or kidney failure.
 Swelling in the feet and other parts of the body may also be a result of an allergic reaction.

 How to Treat a Swollen Foot From an Insect Bite